 ● Current research studies

 Generalized Anxiety Disorder

-People with GAD find it difficult to control their worry, and this inability to stop worrying or to relax, even in the absence of major life stresses, is one of the cardinal features of the disorder.
+People with Generalized Anxiety Disorder (GAD) find it difficult to control their worry.
+This inability to stop worrying or to relax, even in the absence of major life stresses, is one of the cardinal features of the disorder.

 The anxiety and worry is considered a disorder if it is severe enough to cause an individual significant distress or interferes with social or occupational functioning.
 Adults with GAD often worry excessively about everyday, routine life circumstances such as possible job responsibilities, finances, or the health of family members.
-A number of effective treatments are available for GAD, such as anti-anxiety medications and cognitive-behavioral therapy (reduces worry through changes in thinking and behavior patterns).
+A number of effective treatments are available for GAD, such as anti-anxiety medication or cognitive-behavioral therapy (which reduces worry through changes in thinking and behavior patterns).

-Please explore our site to find out more about participating in a treatment study for GAD at the Center for Anxiety and Traumatic Stress Disorders at Massachusetts General Hospital in Boston.
+Please explore our external site to find out more about participating in a GAD treatment study at the Center for Anxiety and Traumatic Stress Disorders at Massachusetts General Hospital in Boston.

 If you are interested in participating in a treatment study, please call 1-866-44-WORRY for our confidential phone line or email us at firstname.lastname@example.org.